(Video by Luis Velarde and Peter Stevenson; Animation by John Parks/The Washington Post)

 In 2016, fentanyl surpassed heroin as the opioid most responsible for overdose deaths.
 That year, 19,720 people died of overdoses related to synthetic opioids, most of which involved fentanyl.
 In 2017, synthetic-opioid overdoses rose to 28,869.

 Which parts of the country are most affected?

 Most of the deaths are concentrated in the Northeast and Midwest.
-Some of the highest death tolls have been recorded in New Hampshire, West Virginia, Massachusetts, Ohio, Maryland, Rhode Island, Maine, Connecticut, Kentucky and Washington, D.C.
+Some of the highest tolls have been recorded in New Hampshire, West Virginia, Massachusetts, Ohio, Maryland, Rhode Island, Maine, Connecticut, Kentucky and Washington, D.C.

 The first signs were detected in the spring of 2013 in Rhode Island with a sudden increase in overdose deaths at the state morgue.

 Fentanyl manufactured in clandestine labs has been traced to Mexico and China, according to the DEA.
 In January, U.S. Customs and Border Protection officers in Arizona reported their agency’s largest fentanyl bust ever: 254 pounds seized at a checkpoint on the southwestern border.
 The drug, along with 395 pounds of methamphetamine, was hidden in the false-floor compartment of a truck carrying cucumbers.
 The driver was a 26-year-old Mexican national, according to authorities.